stancunicol/flow-manager-25/README.md

 ## 🐳 Docker Usage

-Make sure you have [Docker](https://www.docker.com/get-started) installed.
+Make sure you have [Docker](https://www.docker.com/get-started) installed and running while doing this process.

 ### Run the application locally with Docker